cryptimeleon/cryptimeleon.github.io/getting-started/libraries.md

 toc: true
 ---

-The upb.crypto cryptography libraries are a family of libraries tailored towards fast prototyping of cryptographic constructions.
+The Cryptimeleon cryptography libraries are a family of libraries tailored towards fast prototyping of cryptographic constructions.

 In this document, we give a short overview of each library.

 # Math

-The [Math library](https://github.com/upbcuk/upb.crypto.math) provides the mathematical foundation for the other upb.crypto libraries.
+The [Math library](https://github.com/cryptimeleon/math) provides the mathematical foundation for the other Cryptimeleon libraries.
 It provides basics such as mathematical groups, rings and fields, e.g. \\(\mathbb{Z}_n\\), as well as implementations of cryptographic pairings.

 Furthermore, it contains a serialization framework which acts as an intermediary between the cryptographic scheme and the low-level Java serialization.